fireinrain/github-trending/README.md

 ## Html

+* 【2024-06-07】[jokob-sk / NetAlertX](https://github.com/jokob-sk/NetAlertX) - 💻🔍 WIFI / LAN intruder detector.
+Scans for devices connected to your network and alerts you if new and unknown devices are found.
+* 【2024-06-07】[SAP / ui5-webcomponents](https://github.com/SAP/ui5-webcomponents) - UI5 Web Components - the enterprise-flavored sugar on top of native APIs!
+Build SAP Fiori user interfaces with the technology of your choice.
 * 【2024-06-05】[chrispsn / mesh\-spreadsheet](https://github.com/chrispsn/mesh-spreadsheet) - A data and code editor that feels like a spreadsheet
 * 【2024-06-05】[SAP / ui5\-webcomponents](https://github.com/SAP/ui5-webcomponents) - UI5 Web Components \- the enterprise\-flavored sugar on top of native APIs!
 Build SAP Fiori user interfaces with the technology of your choice
 * 【2024-06-04】[akshetP / robotics-resources](https://github.com/akshetP/robotics-resources) - A complete library of resources that caters to all levels of Roboticists.